sanFranDataVizMeetup/bikes/README.md

 For an initial, immediate MVP, we have the following parallel goals:

+Make use of available datasets, including the following: json of reported bicycle crashes from 2012 weather data for the given dates shapefiles for sf bike paths

+Generate Fake Data:
+We're adding fields to the json set from 2012 and creating dashboards with them to demonstrate proof of concept.

 Collect Data
 Create a survey for collecting data using Limesurvey.
 Limesurvey is a full app with an api: https://www.limesurvey.org/en/